rachel-king4/pands-project/README.md

     plt.savefig('Sepal Length DLP.png')
 ```

 The code above is used to generate a line plot for the variable Sepal Length.
-The ouput is saved as a png file which can be seen below.
+The output is saved as a png file which can be seen below.

 ![Sepal Length LP output](https://github.com/rachel-king4/pands-project/blob/main/Sepal%20Length%20LP.png)